10 Best Grant Writing Certifications in 2022: Reviews and Pricing

 Because the course touches on additional (more advanced) areas of grant writing, it’s also beneficial for people who already have jobs as grant writers.
 The course also has a dedicated section to ensure proper proposal writing.
 This is an area many grant writing courses lack.

-For more information and to enroll, check out One Week Grant Writing Certification by Technical Writer HQ.
+For more information and to enroll, check out the Grant Writing Certification Course by Technical Writer HQ.

 2. Udemy – Grant Writing for Nonprofits and Freelance Writers

 This grant writing certification is targeted toward beginners looking to enter the world of grant writing as freelancers, or under nonprofit organizations.

 It focuses on improving their research, and technical-writing skills before applying for government grants.